-- find out if Radon Protective Measures are required, and to what level (basic or full)
+- Identifies if Radon Protective Measures are required, and to what level (basic or full)

-- uses authoritative digital radon potential data jointly prepared by the British Geological Survey and the Health Protection Agency (now known as Public Health England)
+- Uses authoritative digital radon potential data from the British Geological Survey and Public Health England

-- estimated radon levels are mapped in affected areas to give local context
+- Estimated radon levels mapped in affected areas to give local context